ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 much overlap there would be between different three-cycles.
 Again, I would see this observation later, but in a different form.

-Another observation arising from this framing, one which I found quite powerful even though it didn't necessarily mean anything, was the idea of "pointing".
-For example, in the above arrangement, the @@1@@ on the first row is paired with
+Another observation arising from this framing, and one which I found quite powerful, was the idea of "pointing".
+For example, in the above arrangement, the
-@@2@@ (the first column of the first row has a @@2@@), so it can be seen as pointing to the @@2@@ (the second column) on the *second* row.
-Similarly, the
-@@2@@ on the second row points to the @@5@@ on the *third* row, and so on until we hit the last day.
-Repeatedly following these pointers gives "paths",
-@@(1,2,5,3,6)@@ in this case.
-This path is "good" since it didn't repeat any numbers.
-That's good since the recursive construction from the last section, the one involving @@\\{1,x\\}@@ sets, could probably be made to work with it.
+@@1@@ on the first row is paired with @@2@@ --- the first column of the first row has a @@2@@.
+So it can be seen as pointing to the @@2@@ (the second column) on the *second* row.
+Similarly, the @@2@@ on the second row points to the @@5@@ on the *third* row, and so on until we cycle back to the first day.
+Repeatedly following these pointers gives "paths", @@(1,2,5,3,6,1)@@ in this case.
+This path is "bad" since it repeats a number.
+"Good" paths are aptly named since the recursive construction from the last section, the one involving @@\\{1,x\\}@@ sets, can made to work with it.
+(More on this later.)

 <figure>
 <img src="/assets/2020/12/31/pointing_paths.svg">
 <figcaption>
-    A visualization of the two paths from the example above.
-The red arrows show a good path, and the blue arrows show a bad one
+    A visualization of the path given above.
+Note that we complete the cycle, going back to the first day, as shown by the dashed circles at the bottom.
+    Even though it only repeats a number on that last connection, it's still bad
 </figcaption>
 </figure>

-Of course, the days can be reordered as needed to give favorable results.
+In the day-ordering given above, there is no good path starting with any of the numbers.
+The days can be reordered to give favorable results, though.
+Nonetheless, I couldn't prove that good orderings *always* exist, and in fact they don't.
+While writing this post, I found that the configuration given above is a counterexample.
+I know this because I wrote some code to check all possible permutations of the days and starting locations.

-Nonetheless, I couldn't quite get this approach to work.
-I couldn't prove the existence of some day-ordering and some initial number which would give a good path.
-I also tried shoe-horning new-days into existing paths, regardless of whether they were good or bad, but I didn't have much luck with that either.
+I also tried shoe-horning new days into old ones, integrating into existing paths, but I didn't make much headway there either.

 ---